-Size and Travel Options: Though these dogs can be wonderful travel companions, the type of Poodle you have will determine your transit options.
-Miniature Poodles stand at between ten and fifteen inches tall and weigh between ten and fifteen pounds.
-In most cases, a Miniature Poodle will be able to fly with you in the cabin; they rarely grow to be fifteen inches, and soft-sided, collapsible carriers will be able to accommodate their size.
 In contrast, Standard Poodles are over fifteen inches tall (generally around 22 inches) and will weigh anywhere between 45 and 70 pounds.
 These larger dogs will need to fly as checked baggage or in the cargo hold of a plane.
-Similarly, Miniature Poodles will easily fit on other modes of transportation, such as buses, subways, and trains.
-Unless your Standard Poodle is a service or emotional support dog, you may have trouble bringing him on public transportation.
+Similarly, toy and miniature Poodles will easily fit on other modes of transportation, such as buses, subways, and trains.
+Unless your standard Poodle is a service or emotional support dog, you may have trouble bringing them on some types of public transportation.

 With proper training, a Poodle will make an excellent travel companion.
 The breed is extremely easy to train, and they rarely suffer debilitating or dangerous ailments that might hinder their ability to fly.
 If you train them well and allow them to exercise before a flight, you should have a safe and smooth travel experience.